spiperac/virtapi/README.md

 Development
 -----

 There are always things to be fixed or added, or simply forgoten things.
-So any suggestions/pull requests/issues are welcome, scince i'm developing this in my free time.
+So any suggestions/pull requests/issues are welcome, since i'm developing this in my free time.

 Requirements for development are in requirements.txt file inside package.